eagle840/eagle840/README.md

 - 🔭 I’m currently working on ...
-Renewing Azure Devops Professional
+New employment
-- 🌱 I’m currently learning ...   python packaging
+- 🌱 I’m currently learning ...
+PMI CAPM
 - 👯 I’m looking to collaborate on ...  an Opensource project
 - 🤔 I’m looking for help with ...
 ML
 - 💬 Ask me about ... anything